 8. Hammersmith Bridge

 Hammersmith Bridge is a personal favourite as it is close to home.
-However, unfortunately it is currently closed to all traffic eg including foot traffic.
-There is a substantial cost required to re-open the bridge which various government bodies are now fighting it out not to fund.
+However, it is currently closed to cars but open for foot traffic and for cyclists.
+There is a substantial cost required to re-open the bridge to car traffic which various government bodies are now fighting about funding.

-However, this stunning bridge can still be admired.
+However, this famous London bridge can still be admired.
 Hammersmith Bridge was the first suspension bridge over the Thames.
 It was first opened in 1827 and the current bridge opened in 1887.
 Today’s bridge uses the same pier foundations as the original bridge.